Accident Compensation Corporation: Client fraud

 In 2013, it was reported that 64 people have been convicted of defrauding ACC of a total of more than $10 million over the past four years.
 This includes clients claiming they were "injured" but who kept working while receiving ACC benefits and medical practitioners who billed ACC for more treatment than they actually provided.
 Another category of ACC fraudster includes widows who continued claiming payments after their (injured) partners have subsequently died.
 Sometimes these payments went on for nearly 30 years before the fraud came to light, with one woman having received nearly $150,000 after her husband had died.

 Staff fraud

 ACC staff have defrauded the corporation on a number of occasions.
 Jeffrey Chapman, former ACC chief executive from 1985 to 1992, was imprisoned for defrauding ACC and other government agencies; Gavin Robins, his successor from 1993 to 1997, was also charged with fraud but was acquitted.
 In 2011, a senior manager was convicted of dishonesty offences involving property leased to ACC by private business interests.
 In late 2012, Jonathan Wright, an ACC-contracted medical assessor, was convicted of dishonestly obtaining over $18,000 in falsified travel expenses from ACC.

 Treatment-injury claims

 A treatment injury is one caused in the course of treatment by a registered health professional, and are not a necessary part or ordinary consequence of the treatment.
 Until 2005, these were called "medical misadventure" claims.
+Treatment injury covers harm during a procedure, misdiagnosis, failure in care such as delay in treatment.
+It is the treatment provider that lodges the claim with ACC.
+The Accident Compensation Corporation will then investigate the claim and either accept or decline the claim.